damien-meere/interactive_frontend_milestone/README.md

 4. Composite Line chart illustrating the breakdown of Hours per training type per month
 5. Breakdown of Total Hours and Spend over the last number of years

 ## Future-Features
+In it's current form, the dashboard draws it's data from a static dataset - [data_consol.json](https://github.com/damien-meere/interactive_frontend_milestone/blob/master/assets/data/data_consol.json).
-TODO: Detail the storing of the live data within a backend database, as well as the development of a data collection form to the monthly submission of relevant data.
+In the next iteration of the project, the dashbaord will draw data from a live backend database.
+Therefore the next iteration of the dashboard will also contain data collection portals to allow for the inputting of up to date data.

+In it's current form, the dashboard is exclusively for desktop consumption.
+In the next iteration of the project, I will be implementing mobile first principles, and building responsive charts that willa accomodate for varying screen sizes.

 ## Testing
 During initial building of the Dashboard, the requisite data was split across three seperate datasets.
 Therefore some charts related to different datasets, and as such, were not directly linked wihin the site.
-I decided to consolidate this data into a single file (using mocked data).
-This meant that the various downdown menus and charts could be linked, making it overall, much easier for someone to understand the data.
+In the early phase of the project I decided to consolidate this data into a single file (using mocked data).
+This meant that the data refinement dropdown menus and charts could be linked, making it overall, much easier for someone to understand the data, in line with the stated user stories.

 ## Testing-Unresolved_Bugs
+During the site build, a number of issues arose from the lack of responsivness from the dc charts.
+On smaller screens, the charts maintain their size and require side scrolling, which is less than ideal.
+As highlighed in the Future-Features section, this will be addressed in future iterations of this project.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.